Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 How Integrated Risk Management (IRM) Differs From Governance Risk and Compliance (GRC)

 An integrated risk management system deviates from the conventional checkbox compliance activities and modular GRC tools that most teams have used to build their organizations.
 An integrated risk management strategy is fundamentally different from that of a legacy GRC approach.
-IRM strategy practitioners focus on enabling a risk-aware culture in their organization, embracing flexible and easy-to-use solutions within their teams, an integrated view of business, and building on outcomes-based frameworks that evaluates risk in a business context rather than checking boxes on the next compliance framework.
+IRM strategy practitioners focus on enabling a risk-aware culture in their organization, embracing flexible and easy-to-use solutions within their teams, an integrated view of business, and building on outcomes-based frameworks that evaluate risk in a business context rather than checking boxes on the next compliance framework.
 This is not to say that governance risk and compliance activities have no place in organizations.
 Instead, governance risk and compliance as three functions are the foundational aspects of an integrated risk management approach to cybersecurity program management.

 The idea of Governance Risk and Compliance (GRC) is not new to the information security industry.
 For years, GRC approaches and solutions have enabled organizations to operate cybersecurity teams for all three of those functions (corporate governance, IT risk, and industry and geographic compliance).
 The triggers that have caused the shift away from a siloed approach have also caused information security leaders to seek out integrated risk management as a means to align their entire information security organization to deliver on these new expectations.

 More is expected from information security teams in the form of visibility into their organization and reporting to business-side leaders.
-As all aspects of the business embrace more technology, information security teams need tools that automate much of the GRC activities that they have used for years.
+As all aspects of the business embrace more technology, information security teams need tools that automate much of the GRC activities they have used for years.
 An approach that integrates governance, risk management, and compliance management activities supports these three new requirements for information security teams.
 Integrated risk management is the guiding strategy, the next layer above GRC, where governance, risk, and compliance requirements are the tactics and functions that deliver on enhancing an organization’s cybersecurity posture.

 Implementing an IRM Program